 In light of the current fiscal crisis, there is a nationwide drive to reduce incarceration and corrections costs without jeopardizing public safety.
 Increasingly, states are considering new ways to respond to people convicted of drug offenses, a largely non-violent group that constitutes a sizeable minority of the incarcerated population.
 As policymakers grapple with sentencing options, there is a pressing need for empirical evidence to inform their decisions.
 SUMH contributed to this dialogue by documenting the impact of two different approaches to sentencing for drug offenses.

-For more information, contact program director Jim Parsons.
+For more information, contact research director Jim Parsons.

 This project was supported by Award No. 2010-IJ-CX-0030 awarded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, and conclusions or recommendations expressed in this web page are those of the author(s) and do not necessarily reflect those of the Department of Justice.